-The patch sticks to your skin like a bandage, to slowly release nicotine to your body.
-The steady release of nicotine reduces withdrawal symptoms and cravings.
+- The patch sticks to your skin like a bandage, to slowly release nicotine to your body.

-There are three different strengths of patches.
-The one you use depends on how much you smoke.
-Your health care provider can help choose the right patch.
+- There are three different strengths of patches.
+The one you use depends on how much you smoke or chew.
+Your Health Care Provider can help you choose the right patch.

 How to use the patch:

-- Apply the patch to a clean, hair-free area, on your upper body or upper outer arm.
-You should apply each patch to a different site.
+- Apply the patch to a clean, hair-free area on your upper body or upper outer arm.
+You should apply each patch to a different place on the body.

 - Remove the backing.